-- Turn off Automatic Import and do not turn it back on - Create an ASCII file that contains a list of users.
+- Turn off Automatic Import and do not turn it back on (for more information, see To turn off the automatic import feature in Precise for SAP.) - · Create an ASCII file that contains a list of users.

 The ASCII import file must be a comma separated value (CSV) file.
 This format stores each record as a new line and separates each field with a comma.
 If the field value contains a comma, enclose the field within double quotes (" ").
 If you enclose the field within double quotes and the field value also contains a double quote, replace the double quote with two double quotes.
-For example, a hypothetical field called Corporate "Sales" Force, would be written as Corporate "Sales" force.
+For example, a hypothetical field called Corporate "Sales" Force, would be written as Corporate ""Sales"" force.